Testing, symptoms and close contacts

-- Anyone who is in quarantine and develop symptoms of COVID-19.
+- Anyone who is in travel quarantine and develop symptoms of COVID-19.

 Children with only mild symptoms of a respiratory tract infection can stay at home to assess the symptoms for a couple of days prior to potential testing.
-The child should be tested for COVID-19 if a fever and cough is observed.
+The child should be tested for the coronavirus if a fever and coughing is observed.
 If the condition of the child improves, the child can return to kindergarten/school without being tested.